 While some people love to study and learn new things, other people are eager to start their careers as soon as possible.

-Trade schools can help you reach your intended career within 1-2 years, depending on the program.
+Trade schools can help you reach your intended career within one to two years, depending on the program.
 Courses are extremely focused on teaching you everything you need to know for your job as quickly as possible.

 Programs at a community college typically take two years to complete.
 Depending on your schedule, you have the flexibility to take extra or fewer courses at a time to speed up or slow down the process so that it works for your lifestyle.

 Trade schools design a straightforward path to help students learn skills for their desired careers.
-When a student completes their program, they may receive a certificate or license of some kind so that they can start applying for jobs.
+When a student completes their program, they may receive a specific certificate or license so that they can start applying for jobs.
 In some cases, they may have to complete an apprenticeship after graduation.
 However, most students can join the workforce right away.

-The answer to this question will vary from one person to another.
+The decision to go to a trade school or community college varies by individual.
 The truth is that it depends on all of the factors listed above.
 Both community colleges and technical schools are excellent choices for achieving higher education.
-Choosing the right school for you will depend on your individual preferences.
+Choosing the right school depends on your individual preferences.
 Ask yourself the following questions:

 Is Community College Cheaper Than Trade School?

-The exact difference in cost will vary depending on the program that you choose from each school.
-Trade schools are highly specific and shorter in length, which makes them more affordable.
+Cost differences between community colleges and trade schools vary based on your chosen program.
+Trade schools are highly specific and shorter in length, typically giving them lower costs.
 On average, community colleges require a larger investment than trade schools.
-However, the price difference is not that extreme, depending on the situation.
+However, the price difference is small, depending on the situation.
+As higher education costs increase, it’s important to seek options that fit your budget and financial goals.

 Financial aid and payment plans are available for most educational institutions so that you can choose the ideal school rather than focusing on cost.
-Compared to a four-year college or university, trade schools and community colleges are much more affordable.
+Trade schools and community colleges are much more affordable.

 Whether you are a recent high school graduate, a single parent or a professional looking to broaden your education, you are welcome at Mount Wachusett Community College (MWCC).

 We offer over 70 associate degrees and certificate programs to help you reach your goals.
-Our class sizes are small, affording you a personalized education that will promote your future success.
-Our advisors can help you plan your academic career and find a job upon graduation.
+Our small class sizes provide a personalized education that helps promote your future success.
+Our advisors are dedicated to helping students reach their goals, and we can help you plan your academic career or find a job upon graduation.